 Just like with offline commerce, governments require online merchants to collect sales tax on orders where it’s applicable.
-BigCommerce allows you to set up your tax configuration manually as well as connect with a third-party tax service to automate your tax configuration.
+BigCommerce allows you to set up your tax configuration manually using a basic tax setup as well as connect with a third-party tax service to automate your tax configuration.

 Your store’s tax settings allow you to configure tax options and tax display settings which work in conjunction with your tax services to calculate and display tax on the storefront and control panel.

 Go to Settings › Tax, then scroll down and click Edit next to Tax settings to get started.

 The tax label is a generic name that describes the type of tax applied to orders in your store.
 This will be shown next to prices that include tax (per your display settings) and when taxes on carts, orders, and invoices are shown as one summarized line item.
 Some suggested values include Sales Tax, GST, or just Tax.

 This setting applies to all prices entered in the control panel, such as products, discounts, static shipping methods, and fixed rate shipping for products.

 - When Yes, I will enter prices inclusive of tax is selected, then all prices entered into the control panel are treated as inclusive of tax.

 - When No, I will enter prices exclusive of tax is selected, then all prices entered into the control panel are treated as exclusive of tax.

 This setting works in conjunction with other tax settings, including Default Tax Zone, Tax Display Settings, and Tax Zone Display Settings to determine how prices are calculated and displayed in relation to tax.